Millions urged to evacuate as Florida Gulf Coast braces for Hurricane Ian

 SCHOOLS TO SHELTERS

 Nearly 60 Florida school districts had canceled classes due to the hurricane, DeSantis said.
-More than 175 evacuation centers were opened statewide, the governor said, many of them school buildings converted to shelters.
+More than 175 evacuation centers were opened statewide, he said, many of them school buildings converted to shelters.

 Commercial airlines reported more than 2,000 storm-related U.S. flight cancellations, with the St. Petersburg-Clearwater International Airport and Tampa International Airport shut down on Tuesday.

-The shelves at a nearby Walmart store had been stripped almost bare, though a contingent of shoppers wandered the aisles, hurriedly grabbing the last remaining boxes of water, canned goods and loaves of bread.
+Shelves at a nearby Walmart store had been stripped almost bare, though some shoppers wandered the aisles hurriedly grabbing the last boxes of water, canned goods and loaves of bread.

 The Walt Disney Co DIS.N announced it was closing its Florida theme and water parks on Wednesday and Thursday while the National Football League's Tampa Bay Buccaneers relocated to Miami, where they will practice this week ahead of their game against the Kansas City Chiefs on Sunday.

-The storm's approach also disrupted the Gulf Coast energy industry, as personnel were evacuated from 14 production platforms and rigs, shutting down about 11% of the region's oil output.
+The storm's approach also disrupted the Gulf Coast energy industry as personnel were evacuated from 14 production platforms and rigs, halting about 11% of the region's oil output.

 Read more: